NOC Parleys British High Commission on Hitch-free Visas for Team Nigeria

 Olawale Ajimotokan in Abuja

-The Nigeria Olympic Committee (NOC) and officials of the British High Commission met yesterday in Abuja towards fast tracking the visa process for the Nigerian contingent to the Commonwealth Games scheduled to hold in Birmingham between July 28 and August 8, 2022.
+The Nigeria Olympic Committee (NOC) and officials of the British High Commission met on Friday in Abuja towards fast tracking the visa process for the Nigerian contingent to the Commonwealth Games scheduled to hold in Birmingham between July 28 and August 8, 2022.

 The NOC was represented by its President, Habu Gumel, and Secretary General, Olabanji Oladapo, while the British High Commission delegation was led by its Political Counsellor, Jonathan Bacon.